-The "721 patent discloses a portable device with a touch-sensitive display that can be "unlocked via gestures" performed on the screen.
+The '721 patent discloses a portable device with a touch-sensitive display that can be "unlocked via gestures" performed on the screen.
 The patent teaches that a "problem associated with using touch screens on portable devices is the unintentional activation or deactivation of functions due to unintentional contact with the touch screen."
+"Unintentional activation or deactivation of functions due to unintentional contact with the touch screen."
 "Unintentional activation or deactivation of functions due to unintentional contact with the touch screen" is commonly referred to as "pocket dialing."
-Greg Christie, an inventor of the "721 patent, described the problem he and his colleagues set out to solve:
+Greg Christie, an inventor of the '721 patent, described the problem he and his colleagues set out to solve: